toddbranch/ECE382/notes/L3/index.md

 forever     jmp     forever
 ```

-What does the `.text` directive do?
 Briefly walk through program again.
 What do the `bis.b` statements do?

 Remember all the nerdery we had to go through to make this work last time?
 All that goes on behind the scenes in CCS.
 But it's doing all the same work under the hood.

-**Show Console window, show different steps in process**
+**Build, Show Console window, show different steps in process**

-Let's send it through our assembly process and load it onto our chip.
-It works!
-But **how** does it work?
-Let's learn about how the MSP430 executes the code we've given it.

-Let's open the disassembly window to give us a better idea of where the linker wound up placing our instructions.
-Remember, disassembly is the process of converting machine code into assembly language.
-Is MSP430 big-endian or little-endian?
-How can we tell?

-*[OK, can slow back down - this stuff is new]*

-To analyze how this program works, we're going to use a tool called a **debugger**.
+To analyze how this program executes on the chip, we're going to use a tool called a **debugger**.
 It allows us to step through code gradually and monitor the impact of different instructions on the state of the chip.

+Anyone used a debugger before?
 Can anyone name any debuggers?
-Anyone used a debugger before?

 There's a debugger built into Code Composer.
 This is an important tool you'll use a lot in analyzing the behavior of your program when you encounter errors.

-Looking at our disassembled program, at what address does our program begin?
+**Open up the disassembly window.**  Looking at our disassembled program, at what address does our program begin?
 0xc000.
 What does the program counter do?
 It holds the address of the instruction that's about to be executed.

-View registers - $pc holds 0xc000!
+View registers - PC holds 0xc000!
 What's this instruction do?
 What's the address of our next instruction?
+So once I **step** to the next instruction, what should be in PC?

 *[Go through instruction by instruction until it's clear everyone gets it]*

-Remember last time when I said if we referenced undefined memory, our CPU would reset?
-I wasn't quite write.
-If we try to execute instructions in these areas, it will reset.
-Writing won't do anything, reading will give you undefined results.

-Let's add this instruction to see what happens.

-`mov.w      #0x9000, $SP`

-Power up clear!
+*[When you get to the `bis.b` instructions, look at the P1 registers to watch them change]*

 That's a little boring.
 Let's add some code that does something more interesting.
-Summation.
-What's a summation?
+Let's say I want to add the numbers `10+9+8+...+1`, how would I do it in a high-level language?
+Ok, let's write assembly to do that.

+**Walk through what each instruction does, have them calculate result**

 ```
             mov.w       #10, r6